-All applications will be assigned to the work schedule on a first-come, first-served basis, as determined by the date of acceptance for review by CADTH, with the exception of requests for advice.
+All applications will be assigned to the work schedule on a first-come, first-served basis, as determined by the date of acceptance for review, except for requests for advice.
 The timing of when a request for advice will be considered at an expert committee meeting is based on the nature of the request and the amount of effort required by the review team to address the request.

 Reviews are typically initiated within 10 business days of acceptance for review.
 Key dates (including initiation and the targeted expert committee meeting) are provided to the sponsor only once the requirements have been accepted for review.
-CADTH posts the targeted meeting dates on which applications may be considered if their reviews are initiated by a given date.
+CDA-AMC posts the targeted meeting dates on which applications may be considered if their reviews are initiated by a given date.

-Prior to initiating the review of an application, CADTH will:
+Prior to initiating the review of an application, CDA-AMC will:

-- provide the sponsor with the name of the contact to whom all inquiries about the application are to be directed - determine the appropriate approach for the review and develops a work plan - establishes a review team (refer to section 7.6).
+- provide the sponsor with the name of the contact to whom all inquiries about the application are to be directed. - determine the appropriate approach for the review and develops a work plan - establishes a review team (refer to section 7.6).

-7.6 CADTH Review Team
+7.6 Review Team

-The unique composition of each review team is established based on the nature of the review and in consideration of the proposed team members' qualifications, expertise, and compliance with the CADTH Conflict of Interest Policy.
-With the exception of the review manager(s), the names of the review team members, including members of clinical expert panels (if applicable), will not be disclosed to the sponsor.
+The unique composition of each review team is established based on the nature of the review and in consideration of the proposed team members' qualifications, expertise, and compliance with the CDA-AMC Conflict of Interest Policy.
+Except for the review manager(s), the names of the review team members, including members of clinical expert panels (if applicable), will not be disclosed to the sponsor.